johanslettengren/Project-Portfolio/README.md

 **Date:** January 2025
 **File:** [Full Paper (PDF)](https://github.com/johanslettengren/Research-Projects/blob/main/NeuralTangentKernel.pdf)

-### Abstract
+### Synopsis
-This paper investigates the training dynamics of PINNs to address challenges in optimizing their loss functions.
-We review results from NTK theory, which explain common failures in PINN training and motivate preconditioning techniques to improve the loss landscape.
-While NTK theory offers valuable insights, certain results break down in the case of nonlinear PDEs.
-To address this, we explore second-order methods as a potential solution.
-Through numerical experiments, we validate NTK-based models and demonstrate their effectiveness in both linear and nonlinear regimes.
-Additional experiments show that preconditioning techniques and second-order methods outperform traditional optimizers, highlighting their potential for robust PINN training.
+This project investigates the training dynamics of **physics-informed neural networks (PINNs)** using **Neural Tangent Kernel (NTK) theory**.
+We compared NTK-based methods with second-order optimization techniques to better understand and address the failure modes of PINN training, especially in nonlinear PDEs.

 ### Key Results
 - Validated that NTK theory provides a theoretical explanation for failures in PINN training and motivates preconditioning techniques.